CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 Clearly, the CPU implementation is faster for shorter input lengths until around an array size of 2^13^.
-Following this, the CPU Scan is slightly slower than Naive Parallel Scan but still faster than Work-Efficient Parallel Scan until an array size of 2^20^.
-However, the Thrust scan always has the fastest performance among all the GPU algorithms and the CPU scan beyond 2^13^.
+Following this, the CPU Scan is slightly slower than Naive Parallel Scan but still faster than Work-Efficient Parallel Scan until an array size of 2^20.
+However, the Thrust scan always has the fastest performance among all the GPU algorithms and the CPU scan beyond 2^13.

-The Work-Wfficient scan has been optimized for thread usage such that it only launches the required number of threads so that no unused thread have to wait for other threads to terminate.
+The Work-Efficient scan has been optimized for thread usage such that it only launches the required number of threads so that no unused thread have to wait for other threads to terminate.
 This is why it is faster than all but the Thrust Scan algorithm at arrays of large lengths.